moincreemers/swt/features.md

           rely on HttpSession to exist.
 Suggest to remove the URL hashing as it certainly is a proprietary security mechanism.
         - The fact that a JWT authenticates the user but the HttpSession is not re-created seems to be a defect, this only affects some APIs.
 If it does, the request does not return a HTTP 401 but 500 which is strange.
+The WADO API's suffer this problem.
         - The URL hashing in document retrieve endpoint is very problematic.
 This makes caching impossible.
     - Some APIs return HL7 data structures that need to be parsed to be useful.
 This is a bit of extra work ( HL7Lib.java).